 I would sometimes take a blast on my inhaler mid-smoke so I could carry on, rather than seeing it as the clear sign that my body was struggling.

-It took me a long time to accept that I was an addicted smoker—until my first attempt to quit after about ten years of smoking.
+Before looking into the idea of how to detox from marijuana safety, it took me a long time to accept that I was an addicted smoker—until my first attempt to quit after about ten years of smoking.
 I was VERY good at denial, as my 20 years of “I’m not an alcoholic, I just like a drink” raging alcoholism will attest to.

 At about 35, I made yoga a regular part of my life because I wanted to learn to breathe after yet another asthma attack.
 Of course, I could have done myself a lot of favors by giving up smoking, but my addicted brain didn’t see that as a viable option.
 Yoga would help me breathe, so Yoga was the perfect solution.